Skip to content

 January and February: Peak Season with a Budget Warning

-Good to know: January accommodation rates at properties like the Hyatt Regency Lucknow or Renaissance Lucknow Hotel run noticeably higher than they do in April or September.
-February offers a better budget balance — slightly warmer, slightly cheaper, and less prone to transport disruption.
-Check hotels in Lucknow availability early if you're visiting in January or around Republic Day.
+January accommodation rates at properties like the Hyatt Regency Lucknow or Renaissance Lucknow Hotel run significantly higher than they do in April or September.
+February gives you a better budget balance — slightly warmer, meaningfully cheaper, and far less prone to transport disruption.
+Check [hotels in Lucknow](/india/uttar-pradesh/lucknow/hotels-accommodation) availability early if you're targeting January, especially around Republic Day week when domestic demand spikes hard.

 March to June: For Heat-Tolerant Travelers Only